 The very first Travers Stakes was won by Kentucky in 1864.
 Seven fillies have won the Travers, including Ruthless, with the most recent filly winner being Lady Rotha in 1915.

 A horse named Hindoo won the race in 1881 as part of an 18 race win streak.
 The mighty Man o' War won the Travers in 1920 over Upset, the horse who handed him the only loss of his career, in record time.

-The most talked-about edition of the Travers was in 1962 when top three-year-olds Ridan and Jaipur broke together and battled for the entire 1 1/14 miles.
+Perhaps the most thrilling edition of the Travers was in 1962.
+That year top three-year-olds Ridan and Jaipur broke together and battled for the entire 1 1/4 miles.
 Jaipur ultimately won by a nose in track record time.

 Damascus has the margin record for the Travers at 22 lengths.
 That happened in 1967.

 In 1978, arch-rivals Affirmed and Alydar met for the final time in their 10-race rivalry.
 Affirmed had defeated Alydar in all three Triple Crown races, and crossed the finish line first in the Travers, but was disqualified for interference.